-Getting There: We drove to Williamsburg from DC, and our trip clocked in at just under 2.5 hours.
+Getting There: We drove to Williamsburg from Washington, DC, and our trip clocked in at just under 2.5 hours.
 Our drive was super easy as we spent about 5/8 of the drive on 95 South.
-Williamsburg is a great road trip destination, and because so many attractions are spread out throughout the city, having a car is virtually a must.
+Williamsburg is a great road trip destination, and because so many area attractions are spread out throughout the city and surrounding towns, having a car is virtually a must.

 We started our morning at the Williamsburg Farmers Market.
 This market operates from 8am – 12pm every Saturday and is located in Merchants Square which is adjacent to Colonial Williamsburg.
 It was the perfect place to grab some fresh, local breakfast.